fiixlabs/fiix-cmms-api-java-examples/README.md

 1. Clone this repo into your project directory
 2. Run `mvn clean install`
+3. Add the tenant credentials (appKey, accessKey, secretKey and tenantUrl) in CredentialProvider.java
-3. Run as a Standard Java Application using the main method found in `ExampleDriver.java`
+4. Run as a Standard Java Application using the main method found in `ExampleDriver.java`